 Preconference classes are designed to give students, teachers, and mentors an opportunity to focus on a specific topic in a one day workshop environment.

-2015 GCER Pre-Conference Classes
+2016 GCER Pre-Conference Classes

-- Each student must have a laptop with the current KISS-IDE loaded
+- Each student must have a laptop

 Title: Learning About Microcontrollers

-- programming experience needed.
+- Programming experience needed.

 - Each student will need a laptop computer.